Here’s #7 in my series of major gift fundraising posts to help you build up and expand your major gift revenue.

 These “soft skills” help build relationships with major donors.
 They can make or break your donor relationships.

 Learning how to build authentic relations with donors is a true art.

-If you want help building your major gift fundraising skill set, do join my Major Gift Coaching program, and I’ll help YOU learn how.
+If you want help building your major gift fundraising skill set, do join our Major Gifs Intensive program, and we’ll help YOU learn how.